stanford-cs248/project/README.md

 * Optional: a list of dependencies that your project will be based on.
 This might mean starter code you've already found on the internet (or from one of the CS248 assignments).
 Or a technical paper/publication/blog post that you will use as a reference.
 It might mean datasets or models that you've already found online.
 We just want to clearly understand what you are starting with.

 ## Project Report and Video Submission

-The final project report and accompanying demonstration video is due Thu March 19th, at 11:59 PM.  **You cannot use late days for the final project!**

 We require both a report and video handin, as described below.
 But you will receive a single overall grade for the project.
 There are no predefined rubrics as all projects are slightly different.